 Hair Straightener Cancer

-Did you or a loved one develop Uterine Cancer after using hair straightening products?
+Did you or a loved one develop a medical condition after using a hair straightening product?

-If you or a loved one used hair straightening products and developed Uterine Cancer, Fibrosis or Endometriosis – we can help you get compensation.
+If you or a loved one used hair straightening products and subsequently developed Uterine Cancer, Endometrial Cancer, Ovarian Cancer or Uterine Fibroids along with other medical procedures, we may be able to help you get compensation.

 You may be compensated for: